kaka-zuumi/VENUSpy/README.md

 python -u cli.py B.C2H2.input.xyz B.C2H2.input.psi4 . --atomsInFirstGroup "1" --collisionEnergy 2.4 --impactParameter 1.0 --centerOfMassDistance 10.0 --production 100 --interval 1 --time_step 0.15 --INITQPa "thermal" --INITQPb "thermal" --TVIBa 300.0 --TROTa 300.0 --TVIBb 10.0 --TROTb 10.0 --n_threads 1 > production.log
 ```

 While PSI4 is parallelized, it is a full electronic structure calculation so it takes more than a minute to do the molecular dynamics, let alone the initial sampling.
+By default, if there are convergence issues at any step of the initial sampling or dynamics, the ab initio calculation is restarted with slightly different or looser parameters.
+We suggest skipping a full trajectory simulation if trying this as a test.

 ## ChemPotPy